tasox/Apophis/README.md

 -rw-r--r--  1 kali kali   61952 Sep 15  2019 mspatchc.dll
 ...
 ```
-The Wix binary that is responsible to generate your .MSI file, needs the msi.dll.
-For this reason, you need to install Wine (if you don't have it already) or to update it to the latest version.
-To avoid errors related to msi.dll.
+The Wix binary (```light.exe```) that is responsible to generate your .MSI file, it needs the msi.dll.
+For this reason, you need to install Wine (if you don't have it already) or to update it to the latest version, to avoid errors related to msi.dll.

 **Install/Updating Wine on KALI**